rharish101/Fantome-Blue/README.md

 - Just like any dark theme.
 Sometimes it breaks web browsing experience, and I don't know how to fix it.

 - I designed this theme for myself.
 So I use "It works for me" philosophy.
 Don't complain if it doesn't work for You :p

-- Folder icons are included as a bonus.

 ## License